hopsoft/hopsoft.github.io/_posts/2011-01-11-ruby-metaprogramming-idioms.markdown

 {% include section_divider.html %}
 <a name="ghost_method"></a>
 ## Ghost Method
 Ruby provides a mechanism that allows you to catch calls to methods that don't even exist.
-Its possible to leverage this feature to provide functionality that doesn't otherwise exist.
+Its possible to leverage this feature to support functionality that hasn't been defined.
 {% highlight ruby linenos %}
 # define our example class
 class Example
   # catch all calls to methods that don't exist